russellhoff/made2016/README.md

-# Microsoft Access Database Engine 2010 Redistributable
+# Microsoft Access Database Engine 2016 Redistributable

 ## Description

-This download will install a set of components that can be used to facilitate transfer of data between 2010 Microsoft Office System files and non-Microsoft Office applications.
+This download will install a set of components that can be used to facilitate transfer of data between 2016 Microsoft Office System files and non-Microsoft Office applications.
-The Access Database Engine 2010 Redistributable is not intended:
+The Access Database Engine 2016 Redistributable is not intended:

 * As a general replacement for Jet (If you need a general replacement for Jet you should use SQL Server Express Edition).
 * As a replacement for the Jet OLEDB Provider in server-side applications.
 * As a general word processing, spreadsheet or database management system -To be used as a way to create files.
 (You can use Microsoft Office or Office automation to create the files that Microsoft Office supports.)
 * To be used by a system service or server-side program where the code will run under a system account, or will deal with multiple users identities concurrently, or is highly reentrant and expects stateless behavior.
 Examples would include a program that is run from task scheduler when no user is logged in, or a program called from server-side web application such as ASP.NET, or a distributed component running under COM+ services.

+Based on the (Microsoft Access Database Engine 2010 Redistributable)[https://github.com/marcinbojko/made2010]

 ## Features